 Sit down to a traditional dinner at Casa Simeon

 Fly to Coron

-Coron frequently appears as one of the must-see places to visit in the Philippines, and for good reason too.
+Coron frequently appears as one of the must-see places to visit in the Philippines.
 It’s a municipality in the province of Palawan and is located in the south of the country.

 Kayangan Lake — Philippines 2-week itinerary

 Most visitors come to Coron to see one attraction.

 Kayangan Lake currently holds the title of the cleanest freshwater lake in the Philippines.
 However, with the growing number of visitors arriving each year, this might slowly change.